Account

 Get started

 C-Corps pay taxes at the corporate level first.
-After that, individual shareholders pay taxes on dividends paid by the corporation.
-This opens up certain shareholders to double-taxation.
+After that, individual shareholders pay taxes on any dividends distributed by the corporation.
+This creates the potential for double taxation—once at the corporate level and again at the shareholder level.

-All C-Corps are required to complete and return IRS Form 1120.
-This informs the IRS of your C-Corp's income, gains, losses, deductions, credits and income tax liability.
+All C-Corps are required to file IRS Form 1120 ("U.S. Corporation Income Tax Return"), which reports the corporation’s income, gains, losses, deductions, credits, and total tax liability.

-If you're not sure a C-Corp is right for you, feel free to read our article about how S-Corps are taxed or the differences between S-Corps and C-Corps.
-You can also visit our Incorporation Learning Center for more information.
+If you’re considering forming a C-Corporation or comparing it with other business structures, it can be helpful to read our article about how S-Corps are taxed or the differences between S-Corps and C-Corps

 Please note: This page offers general legal information, not but not legal advice tailored for your specific legal situation.
 Rocket Lawyer Incorporated isn't a law firm or a substitute for one.
 For further information on this topic, you can Ask a Legal Pro.